⏱ Reading time: 20 min

 Dedicated business connectivity usually has business-oriented SLAs for restoring a faulty link, link quality and traffic priority is way higher than those of home internet connections.
 I personally saw MOLO17’s main uplink failing two times totalling a whopping 3 minutes downtime in one year.
 Sure a critical event would take more to recovery, so a second uplink is always desirable in a business setting.
 But anyway, the quality of service and uptime are excellent even with only one link.

-Sure, if you get your get your commercial operator’s generic offerings for “business”, things usually get worse, but never as bad as with home user-targeted connections.
+Sure, if you get your commercial operator’s generic offerings for “business”, things usually get worse, but never as bad as with home user-targeted connections.
 You should always let a professional design your network and buy a “naked” dedicated internet uplink from a pro-grade ISP.
 By the way, drop a line to our sales team, if you want us to help your business with all this.

 Anyway, comparing all this with my home connections, my home suffers something like 30 minutes downtime per connection, per month.